d3sformal/debug-infra-gentests/README.md

 * hijacking of the arguments of the user-specified functions
 * monitoring of the hijacked program (where the possibly bug-triggering argument sets will stand out)

+## Limitations

+In its current form, the tool cannot instrument or test:

+* multi-threaded code
+* variadic functions

 ## Demo

 We provide a complete demo in the form of a small C++ program inside the [example-arg-replacement](./sandbox/02-ipc/example-arg-replacement) directory.